UniBO-PRISMLab/AAA-Authenticated-Anonymity-Architecture/contracts/docs/UIPRegistry.md

 _Adds a new UIP node to the registry.

 Requirements:
-- Only the contract owner can add a node.
+- Only the contract owner can add a node._

-Emits {NodeAdded} event._

 #### Parameters